-At the end of fiscal year (January 31, 2010), CPS Energy utilize a diverse fuel mix including coal, nuclear, natural gas, solar and wind to generate a total capacity of 7,006 MW for the San Antonio service territory.
-CPS Energy registered 4,738 MW of peak demand on August 23, 2010.
+CPS Energy’s diverse fuel mix includes coal, nuclear, natural gas, solar, wind, and landfill gas, for a total generation capacity of 7,773 MW.
+CPS Energy registered 4,858 MW of peak demand on August 11, 2014.

 Electric Transmission System

-The CPS Energy Transmission System interconnects the generating plants with distribution substations located throughout the service area.
-In addition, the CPS Energy Transmission System is part of the interconnected transmission grid operated by the Electric Reliability Council of Texas (ERCOT).
+The CPS Energy Transmission System interconnects the generating plants with distribution substations located throughout its service area.
+The system is part of the interconnected transmission grid operated by the Electric Reliability Council of Texas (ERCOT).
 ERCOT serves as the regional security coordinator for the North American Reliability Council, the Independent System Operator and the Regional Transmission Organization for the transmission grid serving the majority of Texas.

 Electric Distribution System

 CPS Energy distributes power through strategically located distribution substations.
-Each substation has from one to six power transformers with capabilities based on the load density.
-These substations feed approximately 535 distribution circuits, serving retail customers in the CPS Energy service area.
-As of January 2010, CPS Energy served 707,000 electric customers.
+Each substation has from one to six power transformers with capacities ranging from 40 MVA to 100 MVA.
+These substations feed approximately 580 distribution circuits, serving retail customers in the CPS Energy service area.
+As of January 2015, CPS Energy served nearly 772,000 electric customers.

 The annual average electric rates for industrial users in San Antonio are competitive when compared to other utilities across the state and nation.
-In addition, in 2010, San Antonio residential bills ranked lowest when compared to the 20 largest U.S. cities.
+Residential bills are affordable, ranking lowest when compared to the 20 largest U.S. cities.
 Using the appropriate and most advantageous rate schedule, CPS Energy economic development staff will gladly calculate an estimated electric bill based on specific consumption (kWh) and demand (KW) figures.

-CPS Energy provides natural gas to over 331,000 residential, commercial and industrial customers in a 640-square-mile area in San Antonio, Bexar County and parts of Comal County.
+CPS Energy provides natural gas to nearly 337,000 residential, commercial and industrial customers in a 760-square-mile area in San Antonio, Bexar County and parts of Comal, Guadalupe and Medina counties.
 The system can be expanded to serve customers in other areas.
-For more information about natural gas services in San Antonio, click here.

-The Gas Transmission System has 88 miles of 16-inch through 30-inch transmission mains that feed an extensive intermediate pressure supply system and provide access to four major natural gas transmission lines and numerous natural gas suppliers.
+The Gas Transmission System has 89 miles of 8-inch through 30-inch transmission mains that feed an extensive intermediate pressure supply system and provide access to four major natural gas transmission lines and numerous natural gas suppliers.

 Gas Distribution System

-Nearly 4,400 miles of 14-inch to 30-inch cathodically protected steel and plastic mains make up the gas distribution system.
+Nearly 5,300 miles of 2-inch to 30-inch cathodically protected steel and plastic mains make up the gas distribution system.
 CPS Energy has sufficient capacity to supply additional industrial load.
-As of January 2010, CPS Energy serve more than 320,000 gas customers.

 Gas Service Continuity

 As with the electric system, personnel from the Emergency Management Center (EMC) continuously monitor the natural gas system and remotely control all major components.
 Customers receive gas via a modern, reliable pipeline system that delivers the fuel even during heavy winter peak demand.
 Some 250 highly trained employees ensure reliability around the clock.
 As a natural gas distribution utility, CPS Energy adheres to the natural gas supply and priority use regulations established by the Texas Railroad Commission and the Federal Government.
-CPS Energy uses a pool of 60 gas providers to maintain competitive prices, guarantee adequate supply, and meet customer demands.
+CPS Energy has contracts in place with over 80 suppliers to maintain competitive prices, guarantee adequate supply, and meet customer demands.